Year 1 IMPACT

 - Domonique Churchill, laptop winner

-Top Industries Represented
+Top Industries Represented by Students

 A TOTAL OF 131 PARTICIPANTS COMPLETED BADGES/CERTIFICATES